opendocsg/opendoc-supreme-court-practice-directions/PART-16-Admiralty-Matters.md

 # PART XVI: ADMIRALTY MATTERS
-&nsbp;
+&nbsp;

-124\.
+: 124\.
 Arrest of ships by the Sheriff

-125\.
+: 125\.
 Form of undertaking

-126\.
+: 126\.
 Release of vessel lying under arrest

-127\.
+: 127\.
 Filing of supporting documents

-128\.
+: 128\.
 Hard copies at hearing of admiralty matters

-129\.
-Searches for caveats against arrest or release

-130\.
-Registration of service clerks for admiralty matters
+: 129\.
+Searches for caveats against arrest or release : 130\.
+Registration of service clerks for admiralty matters : 130A\.

-130A.
 Applications for appraisement and sale

 ## 124\.
 Arrest of ships by the Sheriff

 (1) The Sheriff will apply to a Judge for an omnibus order in every casewhere a ship or vessel is arrested, giving the Sheriff discretion totake various measures for the safe and satisfactory custody of thearrested property.
 The usual terms of the order are that:

-(a) the Sheriff may be at liberty at his discretion at any time to takemeasures to preserve the ship/vessel, her machinery and equipment;
+: (a) the Sheriff may be at liberty at his discretion at any time to takemeasures to preserve the ship/vessel, her machinery and equipment;

-(b) the Sheriff may be at liberty at his discretion at any time to movethe ship or vessel within the limits of the port where she is lyingunder arrest, either for her own safety or to comply with therequirements of the port authority; and
+: (b) the Sheriff may be at liberty at his discretion at any time to movethe ship or vessel within the limits of the port where she is lyingunder arrest, either for her own safety or to comply with therequirements of the port authority; and

-(c) the costs and expenses incurred in the implementation of the orderbe deemed to be part of the Sheriff’s expenses and in the event of asale be paid first out of the proceeds of sale.
+: (c) the costs and expenses incurred in the implementation of the orderbe deemed to be part of the Sheriff’s expenses and in the event of asale be paid first out of the proceeds of sale.

 (2) Solicitors representing plaintiffs in admiralty proceedings arerequired to provide an undertaking that the Sheriff shall be indemnifiedand be provided with sufficient funds as and when required by theSheriff to meet the charges and expenses that may be incurred inconsequence of their request for the arrest of a vessel.
 If such anundertaking is not fulfilled within a reasonable time, the Sheriff maytake such steps as may be necessary to enforce the undertaking againstthe solicitors concerned.